Showing posts with label Brazil. Show all posts

 Tuesday, February 20, 2024

-Israel's Genocide in Gaza is like Hitler's Holocaust | President of Brazil
+Israel's Genocide in Gaza is Like Hitler's Holocaust | President of Brazil

 Speaking at an African Union summit in Ethiopia on Sunday, February 18, Brazilian president Luiz Inácio Lula da Silva delivered a scathing condemnation of Israel's genocide in Gaza that compares only to the Holocaust.